IamoBin2162/IamoBin2162.github.io/README.md

     local name = "Mobin"

+# native
+this makes a native (local) variable

+    native secret_number = 2162

 # type
-it is used for creating alias
+it is used for creating aliases

     type number = int

 # struct
-it is a bunch of variables
+it is a bunch of variables, but, as you know, NOT with values, but with ONLY and ONLY with their TYPES

     struct Student:
         name: str